 - A specific point that could be brought up for the cause of the dip in quality, especially in the United States, was the Writer's Strike of 2007-8.
 When the strike hit, networks fell back on Reality Television shows to pick up the slack.
 Then they found out that Reality TV not only performed just as well as, and sometimes better than, the more traditional scripted format, but it was far less costly to create and maintain.
 Now, almost every station on major networks in the U.S has at least one Reality or Reality-style TV show, some networks focusing on it almost entirely (i.e: TLC).
 Sturgeon's Law being what it is, a majority of these shows are regarded poorly, thanks in large part to the ever more tabloid quality of the subject matter and often lying about just how much of the show is actually scripted, even when it is painfully obvious.

-- David Letterman's announcement in April 2014 that he'll retire from hosting The Late Show in 2015 has led some to believe it marks the end of an age in late night television stretching as far back as the 1960s, when Johnny Carson began hosting The Tonight Show.
+- David Letterman's announcement in April 2014 that he'll retire from hosting The Late Show in 2015 has led some to believe it marks the end of an age in late night television stretching as far back as The Sixties, when Johnny Carson began hosting The Tonight Show.

 - Stephen Colbert taking up the mantle is another, since it meant the end of The Colbert Report after a decade of dominating the news pundit scene in its unique parody way.